thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

 4.2 Mission Kickoff (EPIC Generation)
 *Use Case: To be executed only when no `EPIC` exists in `plans/inprogress/`.*

-1.🧠 Query for Precedent: Use `rag_memory___hybridSearch` to determine if a similar mission has been attempted or discussed previously.
+1.Define Mission: From user input or system context, define the mission objective.
+This is the high-level goal that will guide the EPIC creation and all following actions must be aligned with this objective.
-2.Define Mission: Synthesize the primary mission objective from high-level context documents (`product-view/`, `tech-context/`, `criticalFindings.md`).
+2.🧠 Query for Precedent: Use `rag_memory___hybridSearch` to determine if a similar mission has been attempted or discussed previously, read criticalFindings.md.
 3.Generate EPIC: Formulate and create a new `EPIC` Work Item in `plans/inprogress/`.
     Tooling: `make new-epic title="<descriptive-title>"`
     Content: Define YAML front-matter (`type: epic`) and a body with a checklist of high-level `PHASEs`.